orxfun/orx-parallel/examples/wasm/tsp/vanilla/README.md

 # orx-parallel wasm TSP vanilla

-This example is the recommended shape for using `orx-parallel` in the web with a JS-framework:
+This example shows the recommended web structure for `orx-parallel` with a Vite + TypeScript frontend:

-- `computation/` contains pure Rust logic
+- `computation/` contains pure Rust TSP logic
-  - knows nothing about JavaScript, wasm-bindgen, or the DOM
 - `wasm_bindings/` exposes a thin wasm API for that computation
-  - only translates between JS values and Rust types, and initializes the runtime needed for parallel search
-- `ui/` is the TypeScript/Vite frontend that consumes the wasm bindings
+- `ui/` is the browser UI that consumes the wasm bindings
-  - only drives the user experience, starts workers, and calls the generated wasm bindings

-In this example, `computation` crate contains functions to solve the traveling salesperson (TSP) problem.
-However, it can be any crate that contains the parallelizable computation.

-The split is intentional.
-It keeps the computation testable without the browser, keeps the wasm layer small, and keeps the UI focused on presentation and orchestration.
+The same structure works for other parallelizable Rust workloads too.
+The important part is the separation: keep the algorithm in Rust, keep the wasm layer thin, and keep the UI focused on orchestration.

 ## Project responsibilities